fstarred/java-ee-collections/README.md

 | V | F | V |
 | F | V | V |
 | F | F | F |

+### Analytics

+This is an interception binding to a method interceptor that measure the execution time process.
+Available parameters are:

+* limit: tasks that exceeds this value with print a warn instead of a info.
+Values are expressed in milliseconds.
+* payload -> print a custom message.
+Default is the input method
+* showArgs -> print method arguments value.